That’s It, I’m Never Wearing Jeans Again! (Who’s With Me?)

 Buying jeans has always come with a side of heart-racing terror for me, a holdover from when my body didn’t fit into most of them — as a teen, the very act of entering a denim store was an exercise in bravery and, inevitably, humiliation.
 (Forgive my lack of confidence: I was a plus-size adolescent in the pre-body-positive, ultra-low-rise era.)

-Regardless of your body and how you feel about it, I’m willing to bet that you probably think shopping for jeans is the worst, too.
+Regardless of your body and how you feel about it, I’m willing to bet that you think shopping for jeans is the worst, too.
 The sizing is messed up.
 The price tags can be vicious.
-And digging through the folded stacks of denim to find the right cut in the right wash requires divine patience — and that’s before you get into the change room.
+And digging through the folded stacks of denim to find the right cut in the right wash requires divine patience — and that’s before you get into the changing room.
 Buying a new pair of jeans has been one of those fashion chores I’ve resigned myself to, along with bathing suit shopping and getting fitted for a decent bra.
-And yet, jeans (especially a stiff pair with a high-waist and zero-stretch) have been a staple of my adult wardrobe, my go-to at least three times a week.
+And yet jeans (especially a stiff pair with a high waist and zero stretch) have been a staple of my adult wardrobe, my go-to at least three times a week.
 Now it’s more like zero times a week.
 And I’m not the only one.

 Advertisement